Azure-Samples/azure-search-sample-data/README.md

 services: azure-search
 name: Azure Search Sample Data
 description: |
-  Data and index definition metadata for use in the Azure Search samples.
+  Data files used in Azure Search quickstarts, tutorials, and examples.
 products:
   - azure-search
 ---

 # Azure Search Sample Data

-Data and index definition metadata for use in the Azure Search samples.
-Use this as a starting point for exploring Azure Search functionality.
+Data files used in Azure Search quickstarts, tutorials, and examples.
+Use this data as a starting point for exploring Azure Search functionality.

 Each folder represents a different sample data set.

 ## Hotels

 The Hotels sample data is used in quickstarts, tutorials, and examples.
-The data is available as JSON files, but there are several versions depending on whether the resides in Azure Cosmost DB or is pushed to an index in Azure Search.
+It consists of 50 hotels located in cities across the United States.
+The data includes images, hotel information, and room information.
+Data files are in JSON, but there are several versions depending on whether you are uploading it Azure Cosmos DB or pushing it to an index in Azure Search.

-The files in this repo are available so that you can upload data the data to your own Azure services.
-But you can also access this data from a read-only public sandbox.
-The sandbox data is hosted in Azure Cosmos DB.
+Alternatively, you can access this data from a read-only sandbox in the following ways.

 ### Hosted read-only index